deqode/GoArcc/README.md

 # RPC Endpoint Handler guideline
 1. On very first add a tracer span
 2. Always Check for AuthN and AuthZ strictly, think from all corner cases, ignore this for public endpoints.
-3. Things which are going to be same accros all execution of the RPC handler should be moved out of function, either as constant or through service struct Fx initialization
+3. Things which are going to be same across all execution of the RPC handler should be moved out of function, either as constant or through service struct Fx initialization
 4. Avoid using Global variables, instead use constants always
 5. Creating connection objects in handler function should not be done
 6. Create Fx providers for following:- Initializing libraries, initializing connection with third parties, creating objects which are going to be common accross multiple execution
+7. Every request should validate input parameters strictly!
+8. Handler should have only relevant code related to functionality itself, all other orchestrating code should be moved to separate internal helpers

 # Fx conventions